 If you and your spouse have children together, then you also have to file the forms related to child support (Forms UD-8, UD-8a, and UD-8b).

-If you are filing in a court other than in one of the five New York City Boroughs, then you must also file the “Request for Judicial Intervention (Form UD-13).”
+If you're filing in a court other than in one of the five New York City Boroughs, then you must also file the “Request for Judicial Intervention (Form UD-13).”

 Bring all of your completed forms to the county clerk’s office to file them.
 Unless you were granted a waiver based on income, you may have to pay certain filing fees.
 The clerk will submit all of your papers to the judge.
-If the judge approves your paperwork, he or she will issue a judgment of divorce.
+If the court approves your paperwork, a judge will issue a judgment of divorce.

 If you and your spouse can’t agree on custody and child support, you can file a petition in Family Court.
 The Family Court can issue orders pertaining to child custody and support that can then be incorporated, or included, in your final judgment of divorce.